All About Livestreaming for Your Nonprofit

 We did next to nothing.

-Here's another quote to blow your mind: RAD's average donation is $4.
+Here's another stat to blow your mind: RAD's average donation is $4.
 Imagine raising $1 million, $4 at a time.
 With no effort on your part.

 Jason chats about traditional fundraising—taken to livestream...

 Livestreaming is... just as simple, if not easier.
-Livestream fundraising really isn't all that different from traditional fundraising.
-Livestreaming fundraising is much more intuitive and much further reaching.
-You need a story to tell and you've gotta be a good storyteller.
+Livestream fundraising really isn't all that different from traditional fundraising, and it's much more intuitive and much further reaching.

-Here are Jason's top 3 'go live' action items for a nonprofit:
+Here are Jason's top three 'go live' action items for a nonprofit:

 It seems too good to be true.
 An organization literally has to expend zero effort to get started?